cmb69/markdown_xh/README.md

 The installation is done as with many other CMSimple_XH plugins.

 1. Backup the data on your server.
 1. Unzip the distribution on your computer.
 1. Upload the whole folder `markdown/` to your server into the `plugins/` folder of CMSimple_XH.
 1. Set write permissions to the subfolders `config/`, `css/`, and `languages/`.
+1. Move the file `plugins/markdown/filebrowser/internal.php` to
+   `plugins/filebrowser/editorhooks/markdown/script.php` so that the internal filebrowser can be used from the editor.
 1. Check under `Plugins` → `Markdown` in the back-end of the website, if all requirements are fulfilled.

 ## Quick Start